ramakarl/just_math/math_belief_prop/doc/Breakout-Model-Synthesis.md

 by starting in a prefatory state, fixing a tile value in the middle and seeing what the farthest cell that's affected after propagating constraints.

 ---

+In relation to BMS, we're concerned with finding realizations.
+WFC is a "one-shot" algorithm, meaning that it will stop when it reaches a contradiction.
+Without backtracking, WFC will most likely fail for constrained tile sets past a certain size, so some other algorithm needs to be used.

+MMS has the advantage of always producing valid states but at the cost of finding an initial valid state and the disadvantage of potentially being locked in a basin of solutions without the ability to be able to break out to sample other basins of solutions.

+Breakout model synthesis (BMS) draws from the advantage of WFC and MMS by running the constraint propagation of WFC but restricted to a block, like MMS.
+Unlike MMS, the initial state need not be specified, potentially allowing a broader set of solutions.

+Whereas MMS can get trapped into a basin of solutions, like in the 'river runs through it' example, BMS defers the choice of the state by allowing cell positions to have more tile values available.
+BMS also offers the advantage of not requiring the explicit setup of a ground state, as in MMS, which can be labor intensive or non-trivial to find.

+The deferred choice that BMS offers comes at the cost of space and run time.
+BMS requires the grid to store tile value choices still available inflating space considerations from an efficient implementation of MMS.
+BMS further runs constraint propagation on a potentially partially realized grid surrounding a chosen block which could increase the run time of an efficient implementation of MMS, which only requires local constraint propagation to within the block being considered.

+For problems that are amenable to MMS, MMS is probably the better choice.
+BMS is probably a better choice when initial ground state is difficult to create, for example when a ground state is not obvious or is labor intesive to create, or when the choice of ground state for MMS would lock it into a basin of solutions that do not explore the full solution space.

+One example of MMS getting locked into a strict subset solution space is if there are structural features embedded in the tile set whose size is larger than a block.
+MMS will never be able to find these structures unless they exist in the ground state, as there is no way to discover a valid grid state that only has part of the structure embedded within a block sized region.

+This can be a tricky balance as BMS will also have problems finding a realization if the tile set is too constrained, all of which have effects on the probability of finding a valid realization restricted to a block, the block size to begin with and how large the SOFTEN region should be.

+For BMS, choosing the block size too small can lead to getting trapped in a local minima.
+Choosing the block size too large can lead to the inability to find any realization, as the WFC portion will not be able to find, with reasonable probability, a valid realization for the large block region.

+We are concerned with BMS's ability to actually find solutions.
+To that end, we can test to see what the probability is of finding a solution given a block size.

+One option is to vary the block size and potentially the placement region to estimate how probable a solution can be found.

+One idea is to try and tie the arc consistent influence radius, $R_{ac}$, to the block size but this is tricky as we're really more concerned with the 'constraidedness' of the tile set which may or may not have a direct relation to $R_{ac}$.
+For example, a structure that is completley or near completely specified might have a large $R_{ac}$ but is not constrained in the usual sense as it's easy to resolve, even with a small block size.

+There are competing ideas:

+* constraidednes - how much freedom does each tile have to either be next to each other or be chosen at any given location
+* arc consistent influence radius - what the average or maximum grid cell length is that is affected by fixing a particular tile at a grid location
+* block size - how big to choose a sub region to work on

+---

+* too overly constrained, wfc will work because the implication is deterministic or near deterministic
+* too underconstrained and wfc or mms will work
+* a mix of underconstrained and over constrained and nothing will work as it's optimally hard

+---

+* multi-colored ouroborous.
+* left-to-right and right-to-left train

+---